Contracting for Reprocessing Services

 How Should a Midwife Approach a Hospital to Contract Reprocessing Services?

 When approaching an MDRD to contract reprocessing services, midwives may wish to find out who the MDRD manager reports to – in hospitals, this is usually the director of the surgical program.
 Writing a letter to the MDRD manager, copying the director, is a good first step.
 The letter should indicate that the practice would like to contract their facility’s services for reprocessing midwifery equipment (see below).
-The AOM is currently developing a template letter for practices.
+The AOM has developed a template letter that midwives can use when requesting reprocessing services from their hospital.

 There are several points midwives may wish to include when approaching a hospital to request reprocessing services: